LexLeethorMain/UnderGlowButBetter/api/readme.md

 - Package-lock.json | Supports package.json, generated via [Replit](https://replit.com)

 - Read Before Use | Credits, and how to use the API/Proxy

+- sw.js | Stupid shit that makes firefox work for scramjet (not included in curse API)